sibradzic/upp/README.md

     Usage: upp set [OPTIONS] VARIABLE_PATH_SET...

-      Sets values to one or multiple PP parameters
+      Sets value to one or multiple PP parameters

       The parameter path and value must be specified in "/<param>=<value>
       notation", for example: